mtncrawler/book_app/README.md

 HTML, JS, EJS, Express, Node.js, Express.js

 ## Change Log

-09-20-18 10:07am User from data inserted into database and displays new book info.
+09-20-18 11:15am added focus element to the form, and found code for the Hamburger menu from code pen 09-20-18 10:07am User from data inserted into database and displays new book info.
 09-20-18 9:55am Added new.ejs page to allow user to input data for new book.
 09-19-18 11:47am Added styling.